 How are Cloud Orchestration templates different from Chef or Puppet?

 Cloud Orchestration is not a replacement for server configuration tools such as Puppet and Chef.
-Cloud Orchestration is very complementary with Chef or Puppet.
-You will continue to use Chef and Puppet to “template-ize” your server software configurations, while Cloud Orchestration templates will help you create a full stack that includes all the infrastructure resources required for your stack.
-Cloud Orchestration allows you to quickly bootstrap your preferred software configuration management solution on to your servers.
-With Chef, we have gone several steps further and provide direct support to specify the cookbooks and Berksfile you want deployed.
+Cloud Orchestration complements these tools.
+You continue to use Chef and Puppet to create templates for your server software configurations, while Cloud Orchestration templates help you create a full stack that includes all of the infrastructure resources that your stack requires.
+Cloud Orchestration enables you to quickly bootstrap your preferred software configuration management solution onto your servers.
+With Chef, we have gone several steps further to provide direct support to specify the cookbooks and Berksfile that you want to deploy.

 Where can I find example templates for Cloud Orchestration?

-Cloud Orchestration allows customers to deploy their own custom templates (via UI, API, CLI) or leverage pre-built pre-tested templates.
+The Cloud Orchestration service enables you to deploy your own custom templates or leverage pre-built and pre-tested templates.

 Which Rackspace template should I choose?

 The Orchestration service enables you to select the template that is appropriate for your needs.
-Each template has a simple description or flavor, and a detailed description that you can access when you select a template on the Cloud Control Panel.
-Follow these recommended guidelines to select the right type of stack:
+Each template has a simple description or flavor, as well as a detailed description that you can access when you select a template in the Cloud Control Panel.
+The following guidelines will help you select the right type of stack:

-- Single-server template: All-in-one orchestration in which the database, application, and all other resources are on the same compute instance.
-Single-server orchestration are useful for testing or low-traffic situations where there is no intention of increasing capacity.
-If you think you will need greater capacity, then deploy a load-balanced multi-server template with a dedicated back-end database instead.
-Not all applications are offered with the single-server template.
+- Single-server template: This template offers all-in-one orchestration in which the database, application, and all other resources are on the same compute instance.
+Single-server orchestration is useful for testing and other low-traffic situations where there is no intention of increasing capacity.
+If you think you will need greater capacity, then deploy a load-balanced, multi-server template with a dedicated back-end database instead.
+Some applications are not available with the single-server template.

-- Multiple-server template: Orchestration based on a multiple-tier architecture.
+- Multiple-server template: This template offers orchestration that is based on a multiple-tier architecture.
 Multiple-server templates generally include load-balanced servers and a dedicated back-end database service.
 Multiple-server templates are ready for production traffic and scale more easily.

-- Rackspace Cloud Databases or Cloud Servers with MySQL: Back-end choice is based on your needs.
-Cloud Databases offers a high, consistent level of performance.
-However, Cloud Databases does not currently offer replication or automated backups, although both features are currently in development.
+- Rackspace Cloud Databases or Cloud Servers with MySQL: This back-end choice is based on your needs.
+Cloud Databases offers a consistently high level of performance.
+However, Cloud Databases does not currently offer replication or automated backups.
+Both of these features are currently in development.

 ©2018 Rackspace US, Inc.